samuel-LP/estimate-CO2-consumption/README.md

-# Estimate CO2 from Cars
+# Estimate CO2 emissions from Cars

 This code comes from a Kaggle challenge aiming to predict carbon dioxide (CO2) emissions from vehicles using a dataset that includes detailed information on various aspects of the vehicles.